Dai-Wenhan/dai-wenhan.github.io/CUHK23/CUHK23.md

 - **Miaofen Chen** (ECNU) -- **Harder-Narasimhan stratification in _p_-adic Hodge theory**. ([notes](././Chen.pdf)) <br/>
-_We will talk about the construction of Harder-Narasimhan stratification on the $B_{\mathrm{dR}}^+$-Grassmannian and study its basic geometric properties, such as non-emptiness, dimension and relation with other stratifications, which generalizes the work of Dat-Orlik-Rapoport, Cornut-Peche Irissarry, Nguyen-Viehmann and Shen.
+_We will talk about the construction of Harder-Narasimhan stratification on the de Rham $B^+$-Grassmannian and study its basic geometric properties, such as non-emptiness, dimension and relation with other stratifications, which generalizes the work of Dat-Orlik-Rapoport, Cornut-Peche Irissarry, Nguyen-Viehmann and Shen.
 This is a joint work in progress with Jilong Tong._

 - **Yichao Tian** (MCM) -- **An prismatic-étale comparison theorem in the semi-stable case**. ([notes](././YichaoTian.pdf)) <br/>